First-principles study the structural, magnetic, optical properties and doping effect in chromium arsenide: Introduction

-Besides, the magnetic properties of CrAs are also very sensitive to substitutions of other elements.
-A substitution of only $7.5\%$ of phosphorus for arsenic in CrAs yields a collapse of the double spiral magnetic order\cite{Selte-1975}.
-Suzuki and Ido reported that the transition temperature of CrAs is very sensitively influenced by other 3d metal substitutions for the Cr\cite{Suzuki-1993}.
-Therefore it is of interest to explore structural, magnetic and electronic structure properties of CrAs in various crystal structures.
+Much research effort has also been devoted into other meta-stable phases of CrAs.
+N. Kazama et al \cite{Kazama-1971} observed that CrAs occurs a structural phase transition from the MnP structure to NiAs structure at high T = 769 K. Another meta-stable ZB-type CrAs has been fabricated on GaAs(001) substrates by molecular-beam-epitaxy (MBE) \cite{Akinaga-jap-2000,Ofuchi-2003}.
+The experiment confirmed that ZB-type CrAs have well-pronounced HM behavior with high Curie temperature above 400 K \cite{Ofuchi-2003,Shirai-2003}.
+Xie et al \cite{Xie-prb-2003} predicted WZ-type CrAs to be HM ferromagnet.
+Besides, the magnetic properties of CrAs are very sensitive to substitutions of other elements.
+Suzuki and Ido reported that substitution of only 7.5\% of phosphorus for arsenic in CrAs yields a collapse of the double-spiral magnetic order \cite{Suzuki-1993}.
+Meanwhile, the transition temperature of CrAs is very sensitively influenced by other 3d metal substitutions for the Cr \cite{Selte-1975,IDO1997164}.
+The previous theoretical research paid little attention to the doping effect on the structural properties as well as the optical properties of CrAs system.
+It is meaningful to explore the structural, magnetic, optical and electronic structural properties of pristine and doped CrAs in various structures.

-Here, we focus on a systematical study of chromium arsenide in various crystal structures by means of pseudopotential plane wave method within the density functional theory in this paper.
-We have performed first-principle calculations based for CrAs in six phases: The sodium chloride or Rocksalt(RS), Cesium-chloride(CC), ZB, WZ, NA and MP type, in order to investigate structural, magnetic and electronic structure properties.
-We report the structural parameters, magnetic moments of six phases.
-Furthermore, we get the ground state of CrAs by comparing the total energies.
-The density of states are calculated and differences between the phases are compared.

-We shall give our computational details in the next section.
-Our main calculated results will be presented in the third section.
-In the fourth section we shall discuss our results and give our conclusion in section fifth.
+Here, we focused on a systematical study of CrAs in various crystal structures utilizing the density functional theory.
+We performed first-principles calculations based for CrAs in six phases including the Rocksalt (RS), Cesium-chloride (CC), ZB, WZ, NA, and MP phase.
+Then we displayed their optical properties.
+At last, we report the doping effect on the structural and magnetic properties of CrAs.
+The computational details are given in the next section.
+The main results and discussion will be presented in the third section.
+We shall give our conclusion in the fourth section.